 Once the NNAS has issued an advisory report to the CLPNM, you will be ready to apply to the CLPNM for a credential assessment.
 Please use the forms below.
 Forms received that do not match those currently available on this website cannot be accepted.
 These forms were last updated March 3, 2020.

 - Application Form: complete this form to open a file and begin applying for a credential assessment.
 Please ensure you read all of the instructions on the form very carefully.

 - Disclosure Form: along with the disclosure form, you are required to submit three suitability checks.
-These are: a Canada-wide criminal record check with a vulnerable sector search, your child abuse registry check and your adult abuse registry check.
+These are: a Canada-wide criminal record check that includes a vulnerable sector search, a Manitoba child abuse registry check, and a Manitoba adult abuse registry check.
 Please be aware that, in order to be accepted by the CLPNM, these documents must have been issued within six (6) months of the date they are provided to the CLPNM.
 Other requirements related to these documents are set out in the CLPNM’s Fact Sheet on Suitability Checks.
 Please review the fact sheet thoroughly.

 - Language Proficiency Form: please read this form carefully and follow its directions.
 Note: if your first language is not English or French, you must provide board-approved language proficiency test scores in order to open a file with the CLPNM.

 - Non-Nursing Employment Information Form: please have your current employer (and any other employers you have had in the last 4 years) complete this form and mail it directly to the CLPNM.

 For information on the next steps in the credential assessment process, review the CLPNM’s Credential Assessment Application Guide for IENs.